-Swiss albino male mice (Mus musculus) that were three weeks old and specific pathogenfree (SPF) were acquired from the International Centre for Diarrheal Disease Research, Bangladesh (icddr, b).
-To allow the mice to acclimate to their new surroundings, mice were housed to their for week prior usage in this one study.
+Swiss albino male mice (Mus musculus) that were three weeks old and specific pathogen-free (SPF) were acquired from the International Centre for Diarrheal Disease Research, Bangladesh (icddr, b).
+To allow the mice to acclimate to their new surroundings, mice were housed for one week prior to their use in this study.
 Rectangular plastic cages with wire mesh coverings served as the mice's living quarters.
-Under natural daylight and well-ventilated conditions, the cages were maintained at 26±2°C with a relative humidity of 70-80%.
+Under natural daylight and well-ventilated conditions, the cages were maintained at $26 \pm 2\,^{\circ}\text{C}$ with a relative humidity of 70--80%.
 Adequate hygienic conditions were provided for the mice.